mdalmaruf/SAS-Tutorial/SAS  Basic Part 3.md

 **Interpretation**: The mean sale price of $137,525 is significantly different from $150,000 (p-value < 0.05), indicating that the average sale price is less than $150,000.

+- t-value: The t-value of -5.74 indicates that the sample mean ($137,525) is 5.74 standard errors below the hypothesized mean of $150,000.
+- p-value: The p-value of <0.0001 indicates that there is less than a 0.01% chance of getting these results if the average sale price really were $150,000.
+Since the p-value is much less than 0.05, we reject the null hypothesis.
+- The low p-value (<0.0001) tells us that the observed average sale price is very unlikely to be $150,000, so we conclude that the average sale price is different from $150,000.
+- The negative t-value (-5.74) indicates that the observed sample mean ($137,525) is significantly lower than the hypothesized mean ($150,000).

 #### Distribution of SalePrice:

 - **Description**: The histogram shows the distribution of the `SalePrice` variable.
 The blue curve represents the normal distribution, and the red curve represents the kernel density estimate.
 The box plot below shows the spread and outliers in the data.